Spanish Graduate Program

 The PhD in Spanish is divided into three phases: 1) coursework; 2) comprehensive examinations; and 3) dissertation.
 There is also a foreign language requirement that must be met before entering the dissertation phase, known as “doctoral candidacy.”
 Throughout the three phases, students receive guidance from a faculty mentor chosen with the student’s stated research interests in mind.
 The official account of program requirements appears in the University’s Graduate Record.
 A full description of the program’s operation can be found in the department’s Graduate Handbook.

 Coursework is ordinarily completed during the first two years of the program.
 Students are required to take eight graded, three-credit courses during the first year, and six graded, three-credit courses during the second year.
 The courses must include SPAN 7220 (History of the Language) and SPAN 8210 (Teaching Foreign Languages).
 They must also include a course on media, two on theoretical approaches in the humanities or the social sciences, and at least two courses offered outside the department.
 The department maintains a list of approved courses for this purpose, and a single course may satisfy more than one of these requirements.
 Students are also expected to complete two additional, one-credit courses: 1) GHSS 6050 (Introduction to Graduate Studies); and 2) GHSS 7050 (Professional Life After Graduate School).
-If they so choose, students may use the courses they take to complete any of the University’s various certificate programs.
+These courses can count toward any of the graduate certificates offered in the College of Arts & Sciences, School of Architecture, Batten School of Leadership and Public Policy, and related programs.

 At the end of the first year, students submit a Statement of Research Interests, in which they chart their progress in the program and develop a plan for the second year that will lead to a fruitful experience in the comprehensive exams and a dissertation afterwards.
 At the end of the second year, students revise this statement and include it in their Second Year Portfolio, which also includes samples of their writing.
 After a positive assessment of the portfolio by the faculty, the student proceeds to the comprehensive exams.